peombwa/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

    :::column-end:::
 :::row-end:::

-Below is an sample called `Summarize` that can be found in the [samples folder](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills/SummarizeSkill/Summarize) in the GitHub repository.
+Below is a sample called `Summarize` that can be found in the [samples folder](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills/SummarizeSkill/Summarize) in the GitHub repository.

 :::code language="txt" source="~/../semantic-kernel-samples/samples/skills/SummarizeSkill/Summarize/skprompt.txt":::